jml/code.mumak.net/content/2017-01-31-haskell-cli-template.rst

 makes a Haskell command-line project with some tests, command-line parsing, and a CircleCI build.

-I sort of wanted to integrate `logging-effect
+I wanted to integrate `logging-effect
 <https://hackage.haskell.org/package/logging-effect>`_, but after a few months
 away from it my tired little brain wasn't able to figure it out.
 I like command-line tools with logging controls, so I suspect I'll add it again in